EGO-Tech/starbase-ships/mapper/README.md

 #### Odometer

-On the pilot center console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed (speedometer must be activated).
+On the pilot center console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed.
 To reset the trip odometer, hold down the `Odometer` `Reset Trips` button on the pilot left console.

 ## Providing Feedback